 - New clients connecting with Mimecast using the Connect Application on an On Premise, Hybrid, or MSP Exchange.
-Users of Office 365 should refer to the Setting Up Your Email on an Office 365 page.
+Users of Office 365 should refer to the Setting Up Your Email (Office 365) page.
 If you are not using the Connect Application, click here.

 - Customers using Mimecast for email security.

-- Configure your environment to accept email from us.
+- Configure your Exchange environment to accept inbound email from us.

 - Click the Start button.

 - Configure your Exchange to accept inbound emails from us.

 If you’ve created an "Everyone To Internal " delivery route policy using the Administration Console, an option is presented to use it, but for granularity we recommend you create new routes using the Connect App.

 Configuring Your Environment to Accept Email From Mimecast

 To avoid disruption to your email flow, you must set us up as your trusted email source.
 This is achieved by ensuring your environment is configured to receive inbound mail from our data centers, as we process your inbound email before delivering it to your Exchange.
 Emails may be blocked unless this is completed successfully.